Classic36-Media/New-Sword-Blocking/README.md

 ## Features

 * Newly crafted swords can be used to block attacks by right-clicking while holding the sword in the main hand
-* Swords block a percentage of damage from incoming attacks and lose durability points for each attack blocked, based on the material type of the sword.
+* Swords block a percentage of damage from incoming attacks and lose durability points for each attack blocked, based on the material type of the sword:

 | Sword | Damage Blocked | Durability Lost*
 | :--: | :--: | :--: |